Figure Skating Clubs at a Glance

 Community Development Grants

-Community Development Grants were established in 2010 with the purpose of providing funding to eligible member clubs and Learn to Skate USA programs throughout the United States to develop community-based programs and events that will attract, involve and inspire new generations of figure skaters.
-Six $2,000 grants are allocated each year to the member clubs, Learn to Skate USA programs and U.S. Ice Rink Association member facilities that most effectively demonstrate how they will use the grant to develop these initiatives.
+Community Development Grants were established in 2010 with the purpose of providing funding to eligible member clubs and Learn to Skate USA® programs throughout the United States to develop community-based programs and events that will attract, involve and inspire new generations of figure skaters.
+Six $2,000 grants are allocated each year to the member clubs, Learn to Skate USA® programs and Aspire programs that most effectively demonstrate how they will use the grant to develop these initiatives.

 The Community Development Grant application becomes available in the spring and award recipients are determined and announced at the start of the next membership year.